ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

   number, and set), to the implementation of useful Python programs that declare and call functions and declare variables and manipulate their values?

-### Reading Assignments
+### Next Steps

-- Chapters 1 and 2 of *Programming and Mathematical Thinking*
+- Read chapters 1 and 2 of *Programming and Mathematical Thinking*.
-- Check out the [course slides](/slides/discrete-structures/making-connections/) for a detailed investigation of these chapters!
+- Check out the [course
+  slides](/slides/discrete-structures/making-connections/) for a
+  detailed investigation of these chapters!
+- Go to the `discrete-structures/making-connections/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and study all of the programs!

 ???+ note "Technical Concepts"